Shop Local, Pittsburgh: Lawrenceville

-Lawrenceville is one of the best areas in Pittsburgh to shop local whether it be for the holiday season or beyond.
+Lawrenceville is one of the best areas in Pittsburgh to shop locally, whether for the holiday season or beyond.
+When you buy local, you support our local economy, which creates jobs, boosts investment in our streetscapes, and builds greater economic resilience.

 Shop Lawrenceville